UPDATED: July, 2019

 Without a doubt, the famous and much loved Bushmills Inn is our top pick to stay in this area of Northern Ireland.
 This luxury hotel has 41 lavish rooms, a gaslit bar, cozy fireplaces, a secret library and an award-winning restaurant.
 This is another of Ireland’s Blue Book collection.

 What to See Between Ballintoy and Derry, Northern Ireland

 The Giant’s Causeway

-The village is picturesque and charming in it’s own right but the main attraction here is the Bushmills Distillery.
-Founded in 1608 this 400 year old icon is the oldest whiskey distillery in the world and if you have time it’s well worth doing the distillery tour.
+The village is picturesque and charming in its own right but the main attraction here is the Bushmills Distillery.
+Founded in 1608 this 400-year-old icon is the oldest whiskey distillery in the world and if you have the time it’s well worth doing the distillery tour.

 The ruins of this Medieval Irish Castle strike a dramatic pose on the edge of the coastal cliffs of north County Antrim.
 You can enter and explore what is left of the castle for a fee but it’s worth a stop even if you don’t go inside to view such an iconic image.

 Perched dramatically on a 120-foot cliff top above the Atlantic Ocean, the Mussenden Temple and the surrounding area of Downhill Demesne offer stunning views that are some of the most photographed in Ireland.
 The temple was built in 1785 and was inspired by the Temple of Vesta in Tivoli, Italy.